-Open a terminal and navigate to the folder that contains start.py.
+Open a terminal and navigate to a folder you want to work in.
 For running models, write access is required in the current folder.

-python start.py SqueezeNetin the terminal to run the SqueezeNet model from the modelhub collection.
+modelhub-run squeezenetin the terminal to run the squeezenet model from the modelhub collection.
 This will download all required model files (only if they do not exist yet) and start the model.
 Follow the instructions given on the terminal to access the web interface to explore the model.

 You can also access a jupyter notebook that allows you to experiment with a model by starting a model with the “-e” option, e.g.